 Real estate developers descend upon a sleepy coastal Florida community with the promise of big money and bigger changes.
 Torn between honoring family obligations and the lure of quick cash, the locals greet the outsiders with a wildly mixed reception.
-Marly Temple is eager to give in and sell the family business to start over.
-As caretaker of her father's motel and restaurant, she's grown resentful of missed opportunities.
+Marly Temple is eager to give in and sell the family business to start over her life.
+As caretaker of her father's motel and cafe, she has grown resentful of missed opportunities.
 However, she finds a glimmer of hope in a tentative romance with a visiting landscape architect.
-Desiree Perry left town years ago to escape a scandal and make a name for herself as an actress.
-Reluctantly returning home, she finds her strong-willed mother unwilling to let go of the past.
+Desiree Perry left town many years ago to escape a scandal and make a name for herself as an actress.
+Reluctantly returning home, she finds her strong willed mother unwilling to let go of the past.
 Written by

 During the conversation between Desiree and her mother on the beach, the door to the house is suddenly closed, though there is no evidence of anyone having closed it and it makes no sound.
 See more »